RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 Renal and Elevations in serumurinary disorders creatinine*

-Urine discoloration(harmless andshould not beconfused withhaematuria)*
+Urine discolouration(harmless andshould not beconfused withhaematuria)*

 Reproductive